Third Party Risk: Plot

-While holidaying in Spain, Philip Graham (Bridges) by chance runs into an old wartime RAF colleague Tony Roscoe (Peter Dyneley), now a society photographer.
+While holidaying in Spain, Philip Graham by chance runs into an old wartime RAF colleague Tony Roscoe, now a society photographer.
 The pair spend some time reminiscing, before Tony is urgently called back to England on business.
 Tony is required to fly home, so Philip offers to drive Tony's car back from Spain at the end of his holiday.
 Tony asks him to also pick up an envelope he has left in the hotel safe.

 After Tony's departure, Phil is attacked in a case of mistaken identity while driving Tony's car.
-When he reports the attack, a local police inspector (Roger Delgado) and a mysterious hotel guest Darius (Currie) both tell him that since his discharge from the RAF, Tony has become embroiled in suspicious and probably criminal activities and has been under surveillance.
+When he reports the attack, a local police inspector and hotel guest Darius both tell him that since his discharge from the RAF, Tony has become embroiled in suspicious and probably criminal activities and has been under surveillance.
+Phil begins to have romantic feelings towards Darius's niece, Marina.